Luisa Carvajal y Mendoza: Society of the Sovereign Virgin Mary our Lady

-In addition, Carvajal, and five other women lived together which would be named the Society of the Sovereign Virgin Mary our Lady.
+Carvajal and five other women lived together in what they called the Society of the Sovereign Virgin Mary our Lady.
 Women in this society would partake in a life of fervent prayer and "were committed to violent and fortunate death for the confession of the holy Catholic faith".
 They were referred to as "Soldier maidens".
-Carvajal's society is referred to as a quasi-monastic institution in that they had similarities convents and nuns for example in women's modest dressing but differed in that women from convents often were forced by their families to enter and were not necessarily called to serve.
+Carvajal's society is referred to as a quasi-monastic institution in that they had similarities convents and nuns, for example in women's modest dress but differed in that women from convents often were forced by their families to enter and were not necessarily called to serve.
 The women Carvajal associated herself with, however, wanted to die for Christ.
 However, Anglicans such as George Abbot, the Archbishop of Canterbury would associate her society to monasticism. which was one of the reasons for her second imprisonment in 1613.

 Imprisonments

 First imprisonment

 Carvajal's first imprisonment occurred in June 1608.
-While in Cheapside, she began proselytizing about the virtues of Catholicism in great length.
+While in Cheapside, she began proselytizing about the virtues of Catholicism at great length.
 On a street she began arguing with citizens defending Catholicism as the true religion.
 This led to the arrest of her and two of her friends.
 Carvajal would remain jailed for four days.
-She was able to gain release with the help of the Spanish ambassador Pedro de Zuñiga, whom she settled with at the Spanish embassy upon her arrival to England, however, Zuñiga begged her to leave London and return to Spain to which she declined.
+She was able to gain release with the help of the Spanish ambassador Pedro de Zuñiga, whom she stayed with at the Spanish embassy upon her arrival to England, however, Zuñiga begged her to leave London and return to Spain to which she declined.

 Second imprisonment

 Carvajal's second imprisonment would occur on October 28, 1613, when sheriffs were ordered by George Abbot, the Archbishop of Canterbury to break into her home and arrest her because she was allegedly planning on opening a convent, which went against English laws, as women were not allowed to gather together for religious purposes.
 This created a diplomatic conflict, as the King wanted to maintain peace with Spain.
 Once again, the Spanish Ambassador, this time Diego Sarmiento de Acuña, managed to set her free after three days of imprisonment.
 This time, however, she was forced to leave England.
-Sarmiento obtained her custody and did not deport her immediately to Spain; she stayed at the Spanish Embassy.
-Shortly after her release from prison, Carvajal would pass away from bronchial illness.
+Sarmiento obtained her custody and did not deport her immediately; she stayed at the Spanish Embassy.
+Shortly after her release from prison, Carvajal would die from bronchial illness.